 Sandy Hook school shooting survivors graduating from high school today

-NEWTOWN, Conn. - Many of the survivors of the Sandy Hook Elementary School shooting are graduating Wednesday.
+NEWTOWN, Conn. - Many of the survivors of the 2012 Sandy Hook Elementary School shooting are graduating from high school Wednesday.

-As they get ready to go off to college, they are honoring their fallen classmates who should be there with them.
+As they prepare to go off to college and other pursuits, the students are honoring the fallen classmates who should be there with them.

-The victims are being honored at Wednesday's graduation ceremony, but the details haven't been revealed.
+The victims are being honored at Wednesday evening's graduation, but the details have not been shared ahead of the ceremony.

 "Sending love and light to all of the graduates," Connecticut Gov. Ned Lamont wrote on X.